17 min read

 File scanning searches for documents, private keys, cryptocurrency wallet files, and configuration files matching specified patterns.
 Think about where sensitive data might be stored.

-MFA Bypass via Session Cookies
+MFA Bypass: Session Cookies and Adversary-in-the-Middle Attacks

 This is the detail that changes defensive calculations.